a-shine/disaster-recovery-poc/README.md

 This Proof of Concept (PoC) repository demonstrates how VM reservations can be used to ensure capacity in the event of a disaster while minimising costs.
 We attempt to demonstrate how idle reserved capacity can be utilized by non-critical workloads (e.g. dev, staging, pre-production environments) and then replaced with critical workloads as part of a Disaster Recovery Plan (DRP).

-**High level strategy overview**
+**Highest-level DR strategy overview**

-- Detect/disaster alert mechanism (using dual mode redundancy)
+1. Detect disaster and alert (using dual mode redundancy to reduce false positives)
-- Workload matching mechanism - how to identify critical workloads in a disaster region and match them with non-critical workloads in another recovery region (with reserved capacity)
+2. Workload matching mechanism - how to identify critical workloads in a disaster region and match them with non-critical workloads in another recovery region (with reserved capacity)
-- Workload migration and reservation usage mechanism
+3. Workload migration and reservation usage mechanism

 **Out of scope**

 - The specifics of the application and automated deployment/IaC tooling
-- The specifics of the database of running workloads (BQ, Asset inventory, gcloud API, self-managed database...)
+- The specifics of the database of running workloads (BQ, Asset inventory, `gcloud` API, self-managed database...)
-- The specifics of how the application and application data is backedup (which will affect your RPO)
+- The specifics of how the application and application data is backed-up (which will affect your RPO)
   <!-- TODO: This needs to be looked into further?
 Using Turboreplication to
   maintain freshness of backups across regions -->